 Once you set your prices, continue improving your pricing model with frequent testing.
 Also be sure to refresh your content often to keep things new and interesting for your players.

 Top games in the industry are continually testing their item pricing to determine the optimal pricing points.
 A/B Testing is a great way to test pricing by testing two different prices, and seeing which one does the best.
-Community Content has component called Funnel Analytics by Team META that makes A/B testing very easy to implement.
+Community Content has a component called Funnel Analytics by Team META that makes A/B testing very easy to implement.

 Another thing the top games do is to refresh their store content frequently.
 Stores are continually updating products, bundles, and offers to keep things fresh and interesting for players.